DevilPlays10/Wynncraft-Territory-Info/README.md

 ## **Field Inconsistencies**

-Due to limitations with the API, some territories may have missing fields such as **Location** or **Guild** data.
+Due to limitations with the API, some territories may have missing fields such as **Location**.
 If you have access to this information, I encourage you to provide updates.
 Guild fields are intentionally left as empty strings.

 ---